infinity-innovative-projects/candycrop/README.md

   app:crop_size="0.8" //Sets the size of the cropping section.
-1=full view, 0.5=Half view app:crop_aspect_ratio_x="1" //Sets the aspect ratio of the cropping section for the x dimension app:crop_aspect_ratio_y="1" //Sets the aspect ratio of the cropping section for the y dimension app:draw_rect="true" //Sets if the border of the cropping section is visible />
+1=full view, 0.5=Half view app:crop_aspect_ratio_x="1" //Sets the aspect ratio of the cropping section for the x dimension app:crop_aspect_ratio_y="1" //Sets the aspect ratio of the cropping section for the y dimension app:draw_border="true" //Sets if the border of the cropping section is visible />
 ```
 Or use the setters of the ```CandyCropView``` to customize the view